 SCE - Shamoon College of Engineering, Be'er-Sheva

 Gaia is an intelligent trip planner that creates personalized itineraries based on user input.
-Travelers provide their travel dates, destination, and interests such as museums, art, and cafes, and Gaia delivers a tailored list of top attractions and local insights.
+Travelers provide their travel dates, destination, and interests, such as museums, art, and cafés, and Gaia delivers a tailored list of top attractions and local insights.
 Using advanced AI, Gaia crafts precise search queries to retrieve detailed information from trusted sources, ensuring that recommendations are relevant and current.
 The application also checks for existing trip data, allowing users to update or keep their previous plans.
 By combining real-time data with personalized recommendations, Gaia simplifies the planning process and enhances the travel experience for every user.
-Gaia truly empowers travellers to explore new destinations confidently, ensuring every journey is seamlessly planned and tailored to individual tastes overall.
+Gaia empowers travelers to explore new destinations confidently, ensuring every journey is seamlessly planned and tailored to individual tastes.

 Keywords: ai, itinerary, personalized, travel